unjica/marvel/SUBMISSION.md

   - API keys are expired
   - Environment variables are not properly configured in production
 - The app includes error handling for authentication failures
 - Users are notified when API requests fail

+### Code Splitting Implementation
+- React.lazy for dynamic imports of major components
+- Suspense boundaries with appropriate fallbacks
+- Lazy loading of modal component
+- Optimized initial bundle size
+- Improved Time to Interactive (TTI)
+- Better resource utilization
+- Progressive component loading